 Notice that the shaders and textures directory also has a sub-folder with the same name as the effect.
-This is because these directories are added to a global virtual directory and the only way to make these resources unique is to put it in a directory that is hopefully unique.
+This is because these directories are added to a global virtual directory, and the only way to make these resources unique is to put them in a directory.